cakephp/docs/en/views/json-and-xml-views.rst

 When using JsonView you can use the special view variable ``_jsonp`` to enable returning a JSONP response.
 Setting it to ``true`` makes the view class check if query string parameter named "callback" is set and if so wrap the json response in the function name provided.
-If you want to use a custom query string paramer name instead of "callback" set ``_jsonp`` to required name instead of ``true``.
+If you want to use a custom query string parameter name instead of "callback" set ``_jsonp`` to required name instead of ``true``.